psexton/matlab-xunit/README.md

 ## Usage with Jenkins

 OK, this is really cool, but involves some setup.
-First, you're going to have to either install Jenkins on the machine that has Matlab, or give Jenkins remote access to that machine (there may be Matlab licensing issues to this, I have no idea).
+First, you're going to have to either install Jenkins on the machine that has MATLAB, or give Jenkins remote access to that machine (there may be MATLAB licensing issues to this, I have no idea).
 As a note, installing Jenkins is incredibly easy: you download one file and run one command.

 Now, you need to create a job that checks out your code from Subversion or whatever, and then runs your tests.
 I'm not going to run you through the whole thing, but here are the two important points: